PundiAI/pundi-docs/pundi-aifx/deploying-on-fxcore-evm/connect-wallet-to-dapps/connect-using-fxwallet-wallet-connect.md

 ![Connected via WalletConnect!](../../../../.gitbook/assets/connectfx9.png)

-### Disconnect f(x)Wallet account from Dapp
+### Disconnect Pundi Wallet account from Dapp

 WalletConnect only allows you to connect to one Dapp at a time.
 You will have to disconnect from the previous Dapp before connecting to another Dapp.
 It is good practice to disconnect your account from the Dapp when you are done using it.

-1. You will see a tab appear on your f(x)wallet home screen, click on it and it will open up the page for you to disconnect
+1. You will see a tab appear on your Pundi Wallet home screen, click on it and it will open up the page for you to disconnect
 2. Click on 'Disconnect'
 3. It will prompt you once more, click on 'Disconnect' again